-- Auto: The SK 6000 automatically detects whether a mic or line signal is present. - MIC: Use this option if a microphone is connected to the SK 6000. - LINE: Use this option if a line level source is connected to the SK 6000 via a line cable. - no sync, so that this value is not synchronized
+- Auto: The SK 6000 automatically detects whether a mic signal or a line signal is being received. - MIC: Use this option if a microphone is connected to the SK 6000. - LINE: Use this option if a line level source is connected to the SK 6000 via a line cable. - no sync, so that this value is not synchronized